-Detailed course sequence of this program is provided in §134.2.2
+Detailed course sequence of this program is provided in §134.2.2.

-- (1) Normally, students have 4 consecutive years from the time of admission to complete the requirements of the BScN-Honors Program.
-However, with the prior approval of the Honors Advisor, a reduced course load may be permitted in extenuating circumstances. - (2) Students are responsible for the completeness and accuracy of their registrations.
+- (1) The curriculum is designed to be taken over four years.
+With the prior approval of the Honors Advisor, application for an extension to the program must be submitted to the Academic Advisor.
+With approval, students have six years from the time of admission to complete requirements for this program. - (2) Students are responsible for the completeness and accuracy of their registrations.
 Particular care should be exercised regarding prerequisite courses.
-Students are responsible for adjustments in registration made necessary by reexamination results. - (3) Students are responsible for their transportation to practice placements and for the costs of travel and accommodations.
-Required practice placements may be as far as 150 kilometres from Edmonton. - (4) Clinical practice may include shift and weekend rotations.
+Students are responsible for adjustments in registration made necessary by reexamination results.

+- (3) Placements can be made anywhere in the Greater Edmonton area (Devon, Fort Saskatchewan, Leduc, Morinville, St. Albert, Sherwood Park, Spruce Grove and Stony Plain) or as far away as 150 kilometers.
+Students are responsible for their transportation to practice placements and for the costs of travel and accommodations. - (4) Clinical practice may include shift and weekend rotations.